How to enable Microsoft Defender for Containers components

 Deploy the solution to specific clusters

 If you disabled any of the default auto provisioning configurations to Off, during the GCP connector onboarding process, or afterwards.
-You'll need to manually install Azure Arc-enabled Kubernetes, the Defender agent, and the Azure Policy for Kubernetes to each of your GKE clusters to get the full security value out of Defender for Containers.
+You'll need to manually install Azure Arc-enabled Kubernetes, the Defender sensor, and the Azure Policy for Kubernetes to each of your GKE clusters to get the full security value out of Defender for Containers.

 There are 2 dedicated Defender for Cloud recommendations you can use to install the extensions (and Arc if necessary):